 'Sir Knight, I request entrance to yon chambers that you have been charged with guarding.'
 Sirius said grandly.
 The prospect of catching Pettigrew was so exhilarating that he found himself in good spirits.

 'Indeed, sir?
 Well, I only let those with the proper password enter the hallowed chambers within.
 Unless you have the password, I suggest you move along.
 Or you shall meet the end of my blade!' at this the knight swung his sword violently, causing him to overbalance and fall over.

 Sirius watched as the knight reached for his sword, no doubt to use it to stand up.
-Suddenly with his hand near the scabbard, the knight stopped and muttering, 'Oh no, not this time,' pushed himself from the ground.
+Suddenly with his hand near the hilt, the knight stopped and muttering, 'Oh no, not this time,' pushed himself from the ground.